-Duration: from a 1 day refresher, to 3 or 5 days for a novice.
+Duration: from a one-day refresher to a 3 – 5 day course for a complete novice.
 For conversions or experienced operators, either 1 or 2 days will be adequate depending on ability.

 Instructors: experienced and accredited ITSSAR trained Instructors.
 We assign no more than three trainees to one instructor.

-Level: all levels.
-Refresher and conversion courses available too.
+Level: All levels.
+Refresher and conversion courses are available too.

-With over 35 years in the road transport industry, Uckfield Logistics Training Services can offer training with real hands on experience that is so important when operating any forklift truck.
-Our customer’s goods are at risk if you leave operator training to chance – every year there are thousands of reportable accidents involving forklift trucks.
-Many are due to operator error and complacency.
-Reduce to the risk and train your operators with an experienced and accredited Instructor.
+With over 35 years in the road transport industry, Uckfield Logistics Training Services can offer training with real hands-on experience which is so important when operating any forklift truck.
+Your customer’s goods are at risk if you leave operator training to chance, furthermore it is a legal requirement that lift truck operators are trained and have passed a test of both associated knowledge and practical ability.